p2ppsr/babbage-sdk/README.md

 ### getPublicKey

-Returns the public key for the current user associated with the protocolID and keyID specified
+Returns the public key.
+If identityKey is specified, returns the current user's identity key.
+If a counterparty is specified, derives a public key for the counterparty.

 #### Parameters